 - 1. Underscoring the Extent and Importance of the Dramatic Genre.
-Every theologian and Bible student recognizes that the Bible contains the genre of drama.
+Every theologian and Bible student recognizes the Bible contains the genre of drama.
 However, this lecture has demonstrated that drama occupies a much greater place in Biblical literature than is often acknowledged and must have a greater emphasis in hermeneutics if the truths of the Bible are to be uncovered and understood. - 2.
 Identification of the Dramatic Sentence.
 The dramatic sentence is the smallest example of dramatic language identified in this lecture.
 The dramatic sentence paints a small picture with its unusual language that illustrates the main point being made.
-This phenomenon has been recognized as hyperbole and identified as other figures of speech but seldom has it been viewed as drama.

-3. Stressing the Method of Interpreting Dramatic Literature.
+This phenomenon of language has been recognized as hyperbole and other figures of speech earlier but not identified as drama. - 3.
+Stressing the Method of Interpreting Dramatic Literature.
 This lecture has stressed that all dramatic language, including apocalyptic visions and even dramatic sentences, must be interpreted in a similar way.
 The model for interpreting drama is almost exactly the same as interpreting parables and other didactic stories.
 The interpreter should seek the major point being illustrated by the drama and not be misled or confused by the dramatic details.